Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 ### Strategy 16: XLAT Table Lookup Strategy (Priority 72)

-**Problem:** XLAT instruction is commonly used in shellcode for byte translation but the table address may contain bad characters in displacement bytes.
+**Problem:** XLAT instruction is commonly used in shellcode for byte translation but the table address may contain bad bytes in displacement bytes.

-**Solution:** Replace XLAT with equivalent logic using MOV from memory with alternative addressing modes that avoid bad characters.
+**Solution:** Replace XLAT with equivalent logic using MOV from memory with alternative addressing modes that avoid bad bytes.

 **Implementation:**
 ```c